 Wait, we are not over here, there is much more that you need to hear!
 Let’s dive more deeply into this, the US healthcare system intended to take a step forward for a paperless procedure in the healthcare industry that helps in more precise and accurate search, data distribution, retrieval, and analysis.

 Apart from this in 1991, The Workgroup for Electronic Data Interchange (WEDI) was introduced by the Secretary of Health and Human Services.
 Basically, WEDI was there to solve the challenges faced by the healthcare professionals to address expenditures and also to improve the efficiency and quality of IT Consultation services.

-Additionally, in 1996, the Health Insurance Portability and Accountability Act (HIPAA) was validated and established healthcare EDI transactions.
-We know many of you are still not aware of EDI in healthcare.
+Additionally, in 1996, the Health Insurance Portability and Accountability Act (HIPAA) was validated and established EDI for healthcare transactions.
+We know many of you are still not aware of EDI for healthcare.
 Thus, we are here to share the wonderful insight with you for this term.
 Make sure you are reading it till the end.

 Wait, how can we forget about the MDM Solution for Healthcare?
 Well, we shall discuss this later.
 Back to the point!

 Let’s start with the abbreviation of EDI first.
 It stands for Electronic Data Interchange which is a cutting-edge electronic communication method.
 It is a smart way of sharing data and other vital information across smart systems that own pre-determined communication standards and protocols.
 Apart from this, EDI for healthcare is also considered as the most secure, convenient, and reliable way of data processing that allows medical providers with claim processing through a secure electronic data interchange.
 Here, all the information is exchanged between the patients, healthcare institutions, and care providers only.